adnankhan46/falak-superman-game/README.md

 # Achievements
-This game achieved 120 unique visits within campus within first 1 hours of launch.
+This game achieved 120 unique visits in campus within first 1 hours of launch.